 Do you share recipes?

 Yes, I am always happy to share recipes.
 Feel free to ask!

 How do I pay you?

 I take any form of payment.
-Checks can be made to “Mindful Meals, LLC” or I take card payments via Paypal or Venmo( preferred).
-Prepayment is not required unless you would like to take advantage of a discount package.
+Checks can be made to “Mindful Meals, LLC” or I take card payments through Venmo, an easy fee free way to accept payments online.
+Direct payment can also be made through Zelle if available through your bank.
 Payment is required at the completion of your cook day.

 Can I give your services as a gift?